 As a person:

-independent woman, a friend of rare caliber, visionary, mature and experienced
+A friend of rare caliber, independent woman, visionary, mature and experienced

 intuitive, merciless intelligence, strives for consciousness, puts herself in the service of growth